World Heritage Identification Number: 753

 UNESCO Justification of the World Heritage Site

-Criterion ii Essaouira is an outstanding and well preserved example of a late 18th century European fortified seaport town translated to a North African context.
-Criterion iv With the opening up of Morocco to the rest of the world in the later 17th century Essaouira was laid out by a French architect who had been profoundly influenced by the work of Vauban at Saint-Malo.
-It has retained its European appearance to a substantial extent.
+Criterion (iv): With the opening of Morocco to the rest of the world at the end of the 17th century, the Medina of Essaouira was laid out by a French architect who had been profoundly influenced by the work of the military engineer Vauban at Saint Malo.
+For the most part, it has retained its appearance of a European town.

 Encyclopedia Record: Essaouira